2024-2025 Academic Catalog

 Designed to present the general principles of pharmacology in relation to physical therapy practice.
 Basic concepts of drug therapy, nomenclature, and drug safety are introduced.
 Pharmacokinetic principles including drug administration, absorption, distribution, action, and interaction are reviewed as they relate to physical therapy and rehabilitation.

 DPT 840.
-Clinical Science I: Tissue Injury & Repair.
-3 Hours
+Clinical Science I: Principles of Therapeutic Exercise.
+2 Hours

 DPT 841.
 Clinical Science II: Introduction to Medical Diagnostics.
 2 Hours